Driving license in Germany

 The German translation of a foreign driver's license from any certified interpreter and translator is acceptable.
-If you can't find any certified interpreter or translator in your area, you can get it translated from any German or international motoring club like ADAC, but they cost higher rates for translations.
+If you can't find a certified interpreter or translator in your area, you can get it translated from any German or international motoring club, like ADAC, but they cost higher rates for translations.

-If you need some practice to get used to for driving on German roads, you can practice driving skills in specially designed driving training areas (Verkehrsübungsplatze).
+If you need some practice to get used to driving on German roads, you can practice driving skills in specially designed driving training areas (Verkehrsübungsplatze).
 Please click here to find a driving practicing area (Verkehrsübungsplatz) near your location.

 3.2 Visitors with a Longer Stay (more than one year)

 If your stay is longer than a year, you need to convert your license to a German driver's license.

-For conversion process, licenses from different countries or states have varying criteria for the converting procedure.
+For the conversion process, licenses from different countries or states have varying criteria for the converting procedure.
 Some need both theoretical and practical exams, some need one exam and some lucky ones get away with just a simple conversion.
-Check the following list for conversion of your driving license.
-If your country/state is not listed in this list, chances are you have to take both theory and practical test.
+Check the following list for the conversion of your driving license.
+If your country/state is not listed in this list, chances are you have to take both theory and practical tests.

 According to the driving license code (Fahrerlaubnis-Verordnung (FeV)) Annex 11 (para31), the following table lists those states whose driving licenses are fully or partially accepted in Germany for conversion into German driver's license.
-The columns "Theoretical Exam" and "Practical Exam" also state whether a separate examination is required for conversion.
+The columns "Theoretical Exam" and "Practical Exam" also state whether a separate examination is required for the respective conversion.
 Click here to see the offical German version of driving license code.

-On smaller screens, drag the following table right or left to view full width.
+On smaller screens, drag the following table right or left to view the full width of the table.